Updated 20 July 2019.

 According to Eddie Boyd, who had a reputation for hiring the only best blues guitarists for his band, Lee Cooper was the best guitarist he ever employed.

 Well-educated, Cooper could read music and pick up just about anything without rehearsing.
 “He could play anything playable”, said Boyd: from the jazz of Charlie Parker to the blues of John Lee Hooker.
-Indeed, Lee Cooper worked at one time as the lead guitarist for Howlin’ Wolf and was also a regular session player for Jimmy Witherspoon and influential blues harmonica player, Big Walter Horton.
+Indeed, Lee Cooper was, at one time, Howlin’ Wolf’s lead guitarist and also a regular session player for Jimmy Witherspoon and influential blues harmonica player, Big Walter Horton.

 Eddie Boyd also revealed that Lee Cooper lost an eye during an experiment while studying chemistry at college and was a heavy drinker.
 It was the booze, Eddie said, that led to the demise of Cooper’s music career and early death, around 1966, aged 42.